vzaccaria/diy/description.md

       ...
 ```

-Thus the minified concatenation of all `src/*.js` is copied into "_site/client.js".

 **Check out the [docs for additional ways to process files](docs/index.html)**

 ## makefile generation

-To generate the makefile we use babel to get ES5:
+To generate the makefile we use `babel` to get ES5:

 ```bash
 babel configure.js | node